Clifton-upon-Dunsmore: History

 The ancient parish of Clifton included the nearby settlements of Brownsover and Newton; the former is now part of Rugby, and the latter is now a separate civil parish.
 To the south-east of the village and within the parish was the former Rugby Radio Station, which operated between 1926 and 2007, and is now a large housing development called Houlton.

 The village was once served by Clifton Mill railway station on the former Rugby and Stamford Railway.
 The station opened in 1864, and was closed in 1953, and the line in 1966.

 At the village was once Rugby Racecourse, which was used for horse racing from 1862 until 1936.
-The National Hunt steeplechase, now part of the Cheltenham Festival, was held here in 1862.
+The National Hunt Chase Challenge Cup, now part of the Cheltenham Festival, was held here in 1862.

+In 2000, for the new millennium, a plaque was created to be placed in Clifton on the corner of North Road and Main Street.
+A teacher from the local school was tasked to design the plaque.
+It was crafted by an apprentice sheet metal worker at PAB Rugby, Robert Graham.
+The plaque was unveiled in mid 2000.

 Commerce

 In the centre of the village are small shops, St Mary's Church (whose registers for which date back to 1594), and the Bull Inn public house, which was originally a farmhouse, and according to a plaque on the entrance it was built in 1598 and became a public house in 1825.
 There were rooms for travellers and stables for their horses, some evidence of which still survives.
 There was formerly a second public house, the Red Lion, which was converted to cottages and the Townsend Memorial Hall in the late 19th century.

 Part of the North Oxford Canal also travels within the boundaries of the village, the canal opened in 1790 but during the 1800s they cut 14 miles off its length straightening it to what is now the most navigated part of the canal system in the United Kingdom.
 Part of the old route subsequently fell into decay, until it was reopened in 2016/2017 by Clifton Wharf where there is a hire fleet based.
 Clifton Cruisers has been operating from the site at Clifton Wharf since the early 1970s and now has a cafe & bar, The Canal Lounge at Bridge 66.
 In Houlton The Barn is a community centre/village hall which holds communal classes and clubs and can be hired for parties or events.
 The Tuning Fork is a restaurant which is open to the public.